Games Genie

 The MOBA that runs on a toaster—if you can survive the learning curve

-League of Legends scales impressively on decade-old PCs, maintaining stable frame rates at low/medium settings while using very little bandwidth.
+League of Legends scales well on decade-old PCs, holding stable frame rates at low/medium settings while using very little bandwidth.
 That technical profile—plus huge regional servers—means fast queues and consistent match quality even on older laptops.
-Its depth gives it exceptional longevity, though the complexity and longer matches slow onboarding compared with lighter picks above it.
-Still, a refined client, robust tutorials, and a well-supported ranked ecosystem make it a strong choice for low-end hardware.
-It’s the MOBA standard-bearer for performance and population, and that combination secures a high placement.
+The depth gives it exceptional longevity.
+Matches run 25–40 minutes, though, and the roster of 160+ champions makes the learning curve genuinely steep—I spent my first ten hours losing badly before anything clicked.
+A refined client and well-supported ranked ecosystem make it worthwhile for players willing to commit.
+For low-end hardware, it's the MOBA to beat on performance and population.

 Our Rating